simeononsecurity/simeononsecurity.ch/content/articles/best-practices-for-installing-security-patches-on-windows/index.en.md

 **To avoid any issues, make sure to review the release notes for the patch and follow any additional requirements as necessary**.
 These additional requirements may include setting up new configurations or modifying existing ones, so it's important to have a good understanding of your system and how it works.

-In conclusion, by being aware of any additional requirements for a **cumulative security patch**, you can ensure that your system remains secure and protected against cybersecurity threats.
+Wrapping up, by being aware of any additional requirements for a **cumulative security patch**, you can ensure that your system remains secure and protected against cybersecurity threats.
 Take the time to review the release notes and understand any additional requirements to avoid any issues with the patch installation.

 ### Back Up Your Data